doncaraballo/ocp-disconnected-update-catalog/README.md

 ```
 oc import-image python:3.6 --from=registry.access.redhat.com/rhscl/python-36-rhel7:latest --confirm
 ```
 The import-image command allows one to import the lastest image information.
 In our example, we created the Python 3.6 tag in the "python" image stream (imagestream:tag).
 The 3.6 image is imported from the registry.access.redhat.com repository.
 The "--confirm" option is required to require OpenShift to create the Image Stream definition.
+Please note that the container registry can be a public registry (such as registry.access.redhat.com, docker.io) or an external private registry (which would be the used as part of a disconnected installation).

 To view the updated image stream for Python, the following command can be run:
 ```